Custodial symmetry, Georgi-Machacek model, and other scalar extensions: Custodial Symmetry

 $\bm t$ being the SU(2) generator matrices in the representation that $\Phi$ belongs to.
 After SSB, the quantum fields $\Phi_0$ with electric charge equal to zero will need redefinition, for which we will use the notation

 Charged fields will not need redefinition.

-Clearly, the kinetic term of the gauge bosons is unaffected by SSB, and will therefore be invariant under an SU(2) symmetry.
+Clearly, the kinetic term of the gauge bosons is unaffected by SSB, and will therefore be invariant under a global SU(2) symmetry.
 The $\lag{kin}$ part of the Lagrangian will produce different kinds of terms after SSB:

 We now explain the notation, mentioning their relationship with the CS. \begin{description} \item[$\lag{mass}$:] These are the mass terms of the gauge bosons.
 These terms define CS.
 Thus, we are talking only about models where these terms respect CS.